 Monitoring and reporting

-Using data from these stations, we provide hourly values of pollutant concentrations and an Air Quality Index (AQI).
+Using data from these stations, we provide hourly updated air quality categories (AQC).

-In 2015 OEH did a study on air quality trends in the Illawarra.
+In 2015 the Department did a study on air quality trends in the Illawarra.
 This study is documented in a report titled Air Quality Trends in the Illawarra (PDF 4.6MB).

 An overview of study findings is given in the infographic (PDF 6.2MB) showing air quality monitoring, air quality trends, health effects and sources of air pollution, and in Illawarra Air Quality Summary (PDF 393KB).